Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Biomechanical modeling and physics-guided registration

-Incorporating biomechanical models in intraoperative registration has been explored for decades.
-When intraoperative imaging is available, particularly MRI \citep{luo2020accounting} or US \citep{morin2017brain}, biomechanical models have been used to regularize the registration, enhancing plausibility and robustness.
-However, they have been shown to perform comparably to B-spline approaches \citep{mostayed2013biomechanical, frisken2020comparison}, with the notable advantage of reduced dependence on patient-specific material properties.
-In the absence of complete intraoperative imaging, biomechanical models may instead incorporate sparse intraoperative cues such as head orientation, brain shift due to surgical retraction, or amount of CSF loss to update the preoperative anatomy \citep{dumpuri2010fast, chen2013integrating, haouchine2021predicted}.
-In these contexts, their role shifts from registration to prediction, requiring more advanced modeling and tissue characterization.
-Hybrid methods have also been proposed that leverage partial volumetric data or surface information, using manually delineated cortical surfaces \citep{luo2020accounting}, laser range scanning \citep{zhuang2011sparse, sun2014near}, or 2D microscope images \citep{haouchine2020deformation, haouchine2021pose}.
-In such scenarios, biomechanical models serve as a regularization prior when data is observed, and play a predictive role in estimating the unobserved deformation field.
+In the absence of complete intraoperative imaging, biomechanical models can incorporate sparse intraoperative cues such as head orientation, gravity-induced shift, or CSF loss to update the preoperative anatomy \citep{dumpuri2010fast, chen2013integrating, haouchine2021predicted}.
+Their role then shifts from registration to prediction, which requires more advanced modeling and tissue characterization. \citet{lesage2021viscoelastic} explored this context with a linear viscoelastic FEM conditioned on head orientation and CSF drainage, achieving favorable results in low-grade glioma cases. \citet{narasimhan2020accounting} extended an atlas-based framework with a debulking atlas that simulates tumor growth followed by resection to capture the global mass effect of cavity collapse, driven by sparse cortical points within a poroelastic FEM. \citet{yu2022automatic} took a different direction with a meshless implementation built on the Meshless Total Lagrangian Explicit Dynamics (MTLED) algorithm \citep{horton2010meshless}, which replaces the conformal mesh with a point cloud, coupled with an Ogden hyperelastic law and conditioned only on head orientation and preoperative tumor geometry.
+Further methods have also been proposed that leverage partial volumetric data or surface information, using manually delineated cortical surfaces \citep{luo2020accounting}, intraoperative stereovision (iSV) \citep{li2026fully}, laser range scanning \citep{zhuang2011sparse, sun2014near}, or 2D microscope images \citep{haouchine2021pose, haouchine2023learning}.
+In such scenarios, biomechanical models act as a regularization prior where data are observed, and play a predictive role in estimating the unobserved deformation field.